Internet activism: Black Lives Matter

 The most recent display of how the Black Lives Matter movement has been used as a platform for offline activism is the 2020 BLM protests that occurred after 17-year old Darnella Frazier live-streamed on Facebook the murder of George Floyd by then-police officer Derek Chauvin.
 Protests took place in all 50 states, as well as in many countries around the world.

 March For Our Lives

-After the Parkland, FL mass shooting at Marjory Stoneman Douglas High School on February 14, 2018, #MarchForOurLives was born.
+After the Parkland high school shooting on February 14, 2018, #MarchForOurLives was born.
 Students came together to create this hashtag to fight for gun control in the U.S. This hashtag turned into an entire movement of over 800 protests across the United States with the main protest taking place in Washington, D.C.
 There was an estimated 200,000 people in attendance at the Washington, D.C. protest, alone.